-I’ve made it countless times and though the texture took me a bit to nail down, the result is a super light, comforting treat packed with refreshing berry flavor.
+I’ve made it countless times, and though the texture took me a bit to nail down, the result is a super light, comforting treat packed with refreshing berry flavor, just like these dairy-free overnight oats with chia seeds.

 Versatile: Need this for a protein snack?
 A mini dessert?
 Individual brunch cups?
 It works for absolutely everything!

-If using a vegan yogurt try to find a “Greek” one (I like Riviera Greek Yogurt).
-This is because it thickens up the custard more.
-The regular dairy-free yogurts are a bit too thin and the texture isn’t the same, more “eggy”.
+- Yogurt: Know that most baked yogurt recipes use traditional Greek yogurt, just like frozen protein yogurt.
+Being dairy-free, that wasn’t an option here (learn more about dairy-free for beginners), so I went with a vegan, Greek-style yogurt (I like Riviera Greek Yogurt).
+This is because it thickens up the custard more (the same apples to yogurt protein pudding).
+The regular dairy-free yogurts are a bit too thin, and the texture isn’t the same, more “eggy”.

 The texture gets better if you let it sit for 5-7 minutes once out of the oven.
-It thickens upa s everything settles.
+It thickens ups everything settles.

 If you love a crisp top, broil the baked yogurt for 60 seconds at the end of the cooking cycle.